-Canada Research Chair and Professor
+Ashoka Research Chair and Professor

-As CRC, he leads the Sustainability Research Effectiveness program that aims to develop theory and methodology for evaluating research in complex transdisciplinary contexts.
-Brian teaches in the Doctor of Social Sciences Program and supervises Masters and Doctoral students.
-He also contributes as Senior Associate Scientist with the international Consortium Research Program on Forests, Trees and Agroforestry, where he is a member of the Monitoring, Evaluation and Impact Assessment team.
-Prior to joining RRU in 2007, Brian worked at the Centre for International Forestry Research (CIFOR) based in Bogor, Indonesia (1997-2007), the International Development Research Centre (IDRC) in New Delhi, India (1994-1997), and at Fisheries and Oceans Canada in Ottawa (1989-1992).
+Brian leads the Sustainability Research Effectiveness program that aims to develop theory and methodology for evaluating research in complex transdisciplinary contexts.
+He teaches in the Doctor of Social Sciences Program and supervises Masters and Doctoral students.
+Brian also contributes as Senior Associate Scientist with the international CGIAR Research Program on Forests, Trees and Agroforestry (FTA), where he is a member of the Monitoring, Evaluation and Impact Assessment team.
+Prior to joining RRU in 2007, Brian worked at the Center for International Forestry Research (CIFOR) based in Bogor, Indonesia (1997-2007), the International Development Research Centre (IDRC) in New Delhi, India (1994-1997), and at Fisheries and Oceans Canada in Ottawa (1989-1992).

 Brian is a Canadian national with a BSc in Biology (Ecology) from the University of Winnipeg.
 He also holds a Masters of Natural Resources of Management from the University of Manitoba, and a PhD in Forestry (Economics and Policy) from the University of Minnesota.
 Brian’s research experience spans a variety of natural resource management systems.